 Our reliance on a limited number of genetically uniform crops has meant that our food systems are the primary driver of global biodiversity loss—responsible for the threat of 86% of global plant and animal species (used for food or not).

-Diversity is key in sustainable food systems, not just to support health and protect or knowing how to increase biodiversity, but also to promote resilience against pests, disease, and climate-related stressors.
+Diversity is key in sustainable food systems, not just to support health but also to promote resilience against pests, disease, and climate-related stressors.

 Problem #4: Modern food is killing us.